dropbox-code/repo-14/src/pages/index.md

   - Scripting
 title: Photoshop APIs for developers and scripters
 description: Extend and integrate with Photoshop like never before
+topics: How to create your own Photoshop scripts, Powerful scripts for extending Photoshop, Scripting in Photoshop, Introduction to Photoshop Scripts, Make your own Photoshop plug-ins, Is there an API for Photoshop, How to use the Photoshop API
 ---

 <Hero slots="image, heading, icon, text" variant="halfwidth" />